thesathwik/eazy-Driving/driving-school-platform/GOOGLE_MAPS_SETUP.md

 2. Sign in with your Google account
 3. Click on the project dropdown at the top
 4. Click "New Project"
-5. Name your project (e.g., "EAZYDRIVING Platform")
+5. Name your project (e.g., "EEZYDRIVING Platform")
 6. Click "Create"

 ## Step 2: Enable Required APIs